lmusarella/Pancakeswap-Prediction-Bot-2023/README.md

 A lot of wallets don't provide you the private key, but just the **seed phrase** ( 12 words ).
 So here you will learn how to convert that to a private key:
 1. Enter [Here](https://youtu.be/eAXdLEZFbiw) and follow the instructions.
 Website used is [this one](https://iancoleman.io/bip39/).

-## 🤖📈 Strategy
+## 🤖📈 Signals Strategy (SIGNAL_STRATEGY)
 - The bot take a series of recomendations given by Trading View and proccess them together with the tendency of the rest of people betting.
 After the algorithm have complete, it choose to bet **🟢UP** or **🔴DOWN**.
 - Before every round the bot will check if you have enough balance in your wallet and if you have reached the daily goal.
 - Also it will save the daily history in the **/bot-history** directory.
 - Be aware that after consecutive losses, statistically you have more chances to win in the next one.
-- Inside **bot-global.constants.js** in the ``THRESHOLD`` property of ``GLOBAL_CONFIG`` variable, you can configure the minimum certainty with which the bot will bet.
+- Inside **bot-configuration.js** in the ``THRESHOLD`` property of ``GLOBAL_CONFIG`` variable, you can configure the minimum certainty with which the bot will bet.
 For default it's set to 50, which means that from 50% certainty the bot will bet.
 You can raise it (50-100) to bet only when the bot is more sure about its prediction.
 - Its recomendable to have x10 - x50 the amount of bet to have an average of rounds.

+## 🤖📈 Quote Strategy (QUOTE_STRATEGY)
+- The bot take a series of recomendations given by Trading View and proccess them together with the tendency of the rest of people betting.
+After the algorithm have complete, it choose to bet **🟢UP** or **🔴DOWN**.
+- Before every round the bot will check if you have enough balance in your wallet and if you have reached the daily goal.
+- Also it will save the daily history in the **/bot-history** directory.
+- Be aware that after consecutive losses, statistically you have more chances to win in the next one.
+- Inside **bot-configuration.js** in the ``THRESHOLD`` property of ``GLOBAL_CONFIG`` variable, you can configure the minimum certainty with which the bot will bet.
+For default it's set to 50, which means that from 50% certainty the bot will bet.
+You can raise it (50-100) to bet only when the bot is more sure about its prediction.
+- Its recomendable to have x10 - x50 the amount of bet to have an average of rounds.

+## 🤖📈 Copy Trading Strategy (COPY_TRADING_STRATEGY)
+- The bot take a series of recomendations given by Trading View and proccess them together with the tendency of the rest of people betting.
+After the algorithm have complete, it choose to bet **🟢UP** or **🔴DOWN**.
+- Before every round the bot will check if you have enough balance in your wallet and if you have reached the daily goal.
+- Also it will save the daily history in the **/bot-history** directory.
+- Be aware that after consecutive losses, statistically you have more chances to win in the next one.
+- Inside **bot-configuration.js** in the ``THRESHOLD`` property of ``GLOBAL_CONFIG`` variable, you can configure the minimum certainty with which the bot will bet.
+For default it's set to 50, which means that from 50% certainty the bot will bet.
+You can raise it (50-100) to bet only when the bot is more sure about its prediction.
+- Its recomendable to have x10 - x50 the amount of bet to have an average of rounds.

 💰You can check the history of rounds and claim rewards here: https://pancakeswap.finance/prediction

-## ✔️ To Do

- - [ ] Auto collect winnings

 ## 👁️ Disclaimers